 Best Budget

-If you’re a solo camper or a camping couple looking for a basic backcountry shelter to attach to your vehicle, the DAC Explorer might be just what you need.
+If you’re a solo camper or a camping couple seeking a basic backcountry shelter to attach to your vehicle, the DAC Explorer might be just what you need.

 Unlike other tents on our list, the Explorer relies on the roof of your vehicle to provide most of the sheltered sleeping space.
 It fits over the trunk door of your vehicle to form a water-tight seal, whilst also extending coverage by an extra few feet.